timothyyipp/GlynacAI/README.md

 GRANT ALL PRIVILEGES ON SCHEMA public TO employees;
 ```

-If you encounter permission issues, run the following in PGAdmin:
+If you encounter permission issues during migrations, run the following in PGAdmin:

 ```sql
 GRANT ALL ON SCHEMA public TO employees;